To participate in FALC

 Guidelines - Criteria for Jurying-in new members

-many new members and we can look forward to many others being
+new members and we can look forward to many others being interested

-interested in joining our club.
-One of the questions that
+in joining our club.
+One of the questions that we get asked

-we get asked the most from current members and those who are
+the most from current members and those who are interested in

-interested in joining is about our criteria for acceptance.
+joining is about our criteria for acceptance.
+Our process is

-certain standard of proficiency since organizations that invite
+standard of proficiency since organizations that invite us to

-us to exhibit assume a certain selectivity.
-One rule of thumb
+exhibit assume a certain selectivity.
+One rule of thumb commonly

-commonly used when voting in new members is to ask yourself
+used when voting in new members is to ask yourself this question

-this question - Would I like to exhibit with this work?
-Would
+- Would I like to exhibit with this work?
+Would this new work

-this new work add to the reputation of the club?
-Just as we
+add to the reputation of the club?
+Just as we support each other

 Voting "no" during the jurying-in process does